 Service Charge to the Hearing Aid Dispenser

-The service charge is the dispenser's usual and customary charge, not to exceed MAPS, for:
+The service charge is the dispenser's usual and customary charge, not to exceed the Maximum Affordable Payment Schedule (MAPS), for:

 initial fitting, including activation of a telecoil;

-up to four follow-up visits for adjustments, including:
+up to four follow-up visits without any time limitations for adjustments, including:

-post fitting evaluation; and
+post-fitting evaluation; and

 report of hearing aid performance and customer level of satisfaction; and

-instructions in the care and use of the instrument.
+instructions on the care and use of the instrument.

+Service Charge for Replacement Hearing Aids

+For hearing aids replaced under the three-year warranty, use MAPS code 00076 if the dispenser requires payment of a service charge.
+If the service charge for a replacement hearing aid or aids is paid, four additional follow-up visits are included in the cost of the service.
+These are in addition to unused visits from the original service charge.

 MAPS Codes for Hearing Aid Service Charges

 00075 - Unspecified service charge.
 Rate to be determined by PRS/CO Programs